JoaquinAkerman/crud-clubs-2/README.md

     Open a terminal in the project's root directory.

     To start the server, run the following command:

-npm run start-server

-To start the client application, run the following command:

-npm run start-client

-Alternatively, you can start both the server and the client application at the same time with the following command:

     npm run start

 Testing

-If you want to run the tests, follow these steps:
+If you want to run the unit tests, follow these steps:

     Make sure you have installed the dependencies as mentioned in the installation section.